Ocean Accounts Fellows

-The Ocean Accounts Fellows Program is an interdisciplinary initiative that brings together practitioners from Africa, Asia and the Pacific with the aim of enhancing sustainable ocean development, ocean governance and coastal resilience through innovative research.
+The Ocean Accounts Fellows Program is an interdisciplinary initiative that brings together practitioners from Africa, Asia, the Pacific and Latin America and the Caribbean, with the aim of enhancing sustainable ocean development, ocean governance and coastal resilience through innovative research.
 With supervision provided by the Global Ocean Accounts Partnership (GOAP) Secretariat, the program encompasses a diverse range of projects.
 These include critical analyses of legal frameworks for Marine Spatial Planning (MSP), the utility of Earth observation techniques for ocean accounting, socio-ecological resilience monitoring, and the integration of ocean accounting into marine conservation and economic policy development.

 Each fellow, whether engaged in government, academia, or on-the-ground research, contributes to a collective goal of fostering sustainable marine resource management, promoting economic growth, and preserving environmental integrity through informed policy and legal frameworks.